-The Manitoba Métis Federation (MMF) has retained Shared Value Solutions (SVS) to undertake a review of the Canadian Nuclear Safety Commission (CNSC) 2022 Regulatory Oversight Report (ROR, "the Report") to support us in ongoing communications with the CNSC, Canadian Nuclear Laboratories (CNL), and Atomic Energy of Canada Limited (AECL).
+The Manitoba Métis Federation (MMF) has undertaken a review of the Canadian Nuclear Safety Commission (CNSC) 2023 Regulatory Oversight Report (ROR, "the Report") to support us in ongoing communications with the CNSC, Canadian Nuclear Laboratories (CNL), and Atomic Energy of Canada Limited (AECL).
 The scope of the review was limited to the ROR components related to the Whiteshell Laboratories (WL) site in Pinawa, Manitoba, however, we provided an overview and comments on our outstanding concerns raised in previous ROR review submissions.
 The objectives of the review were to: